jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 - changing techniques/tools is evolution. changing tools is technological evolution.

-We weren't the first species to live on Earth and we probably won't be the last.
+We weren't the first species to live on Earth and probably won't be the last.
 Life has survived billions of years without depending on any species.
 There's nothing special about any creature.
 We each survive and thrive according to the same laws of evolution.

 Life needs evolution because the Universe is a hostile place that's.
-It's always changing; mountains fall apart, volcanoes erupt, stars emit radiation, heat is lost, waves wash away shorelines.
-To respond to the ever changing environment, Life must evolve a never ending stream of new species.
+It's constantly changing; mountains fall apart, volcanoes erupt, stars emit radiation, heat is lost, and waves wash away shorelines.
+To respond to the ever-changing environment, Life must evolve a never-ending stream of new species that can find enough energy to procreate (Mayr 43).

 Those who survive do so because their combination of attributes gives them an edge.
 But, as the Universe inevitably changes, some traits lose their advantage.
-Thus, while evolution is a constant race to harvest resources more efficiently then the next guy, no one ever knows if their list of adaptions are good enough to keep them alive.
-That's why pain hurts so much; Life is telling individuals to change their behavior and try something else before it's too late.
+Thus, while evolution is a constant race to harvest resources more efficiently than the next guy, no one ever knows if their list of adaptions is good enough to keep them alive.
+That's why pain hurts so much; it's Life's way of telling individuals to change their behavior and try something else before it's too late.

 Evolution has these laws: